Gilbert Marshal, 4th Earl of Pembroke: Earl Gilbert and Wales

 King Henry treated Gilbert generously, granting him at the end of 1234 the honour of Pevensey in compensation for the late Earl Richard's Norman and French lands, to which Gilbert was not allowed to succeed by Louis IX of France.
 In January 1235 the king went much further, granting Gilbert wardships and royal castles which gave him almost complete control of the southern March of Wales.
 Gilbert took the opportunity to settle scores with the rival Welsh lord of Caerleon, which led to an intervention by Prince Llywelyn ab Iorwerth of Gwynedd and a subsequent climbdown.
 On Llywelyn's death in April 1240 Gilbert launched a major campaign in West Wales, led by his younger brother Walter Marshal, which rapidly expelled Welsh troops from Cardigan castle and compelled the southern Welsh lord Maelgwyn Fychan to offer Gilbert homage.
-As part of the treaty Gilbert married his daughter Isabel to Rhys, son of Maelgwyn.
+As part of the treaty Gilbert married his daughter Isabel to Rhys, son of Maelgwyn and Angharad ferch Llywelyn.